 Empty and clean the tumbler barrel.
 Clean your moonstone carefully.
 Try to get rid of all traces of grit.
 Instead of adding grit, this time, you will add a polish compound.

 The amount you need will depend on your tumbler, so refer to the instructions for it again.

 Using plenty of plastic pellets, add the stones back into the barrel.
-Add the correct amount of polish compound for your tumbler before filling water to the normal level.
+Add the correct amount of polish compound to your tumbler before filling the water to the normal level.
 Tumble the rocks in the polish for five to seven days.

 When your moonstones look the same dry as they do when they are wet, they are sufficiently polished.
 Be sure to clean them off and clean your rock tumbler when you are done.

 TIP: Moonstone is a quite popular gemstone because of its intriguing blue sheen and modest price.
 Find out how to spot fake moonstones in the article below: